List of Government Schemes for Girl Child in India

 The scheme is highly popular in the state of Bihar.

-These different schemes are a step to ensure parents and families that girls are not to be considered a burden, but instead they should a backing for them.
-Apart from government schemes, there are other schemes launched by private banks to benefit to the girl child.
+These different Indian government schemes for girl child education are a step to ensure parents and families that girls are not to be considered a burden, but instead, they should have a backing for them.
+Apart from government schemes for new born baby girl, there are other schemes launched by private banks to benefit the girl child.
 Some Central Government and State Government schemes for promoting girl child are explained, to help any person in need of information.